MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ## <a name="Actions"></a>Personalizing Actions

-You can personalize the action bar that is located at the top of the page, as indicated by the highlighted area in the following figure.
+You can personalize the action bar that is located at the top of the page, as indicated by the highlighted area in the following illustration.

 ![Personalize action bar](media/personalize-action-bar.png "Personalize action bar")